Teaching and learning

 Tailored teaching styles

-You may attend lectures, small group seminars, lab and practical-based sessions and small group tutorials, depending on your course.
-Many modules offer additional learning opportunities outside the classroom such as online resources.
+You may attend lectures, small group seminars, lab and practical-based sessions or small group tutorials, depending on your course.
+Many modules offer additional learning opportunities outside the classroom through online resources.

 Our academics design each course so that you have the best opportunities to build your knowledge, develop your abilities and progress towards the outcomes.
 You’ll understand what work you need to do and how it helps you to meet each outcome.